dg-t/codeChallenge/2.Calculator/src/README.md

 ### 4. Test automation

-I would use Selenium as tool to automate the calculator tests on websites and web application.
+I would create unit tests and integrations tests.

-Selenium is a CrossBrowserTesting tool, that can be used with JavaScript to run and automated browser tests on many real mobile and desktop browsers.

 ---

-For this exercise I used the Console DevTools in Chrome to check for any bug.
+For this exercise I used the Console DevTools in Chrome to debug.

 I found that while performing multiple operations, the division operation was not performing as expected.

-Thanks to the devTools, I realize that on line 122 of my js file I had var `oldNum = 0`, so when i was performing a division operation after any other operation, it would start with a "0 / anyNumber", resulting always in 0.
+Thanks to the DevTools, I realize that on line 122 of my js file I had var `oldNum = 0`, so when i was performing a division operation after any other operation, it would start with a "0 / anyNumber", resulting always in 0.

 I fix this bug changing line 122 in the js file to `oldNum = ""` and now the calculator works greatly.